 Being pure Python and cross platform, it should work (almost) anywhere where there’s Python and a browser.
-Flexx is written for Python 3, but can also be installed on legacy Python (Python 2.7).
-It also works on Pypy.
-Flexx actively supports Firefox, Chrome and (with minor limitations) IE/Edge.
+Flexx is written for Python 3.5+ and also works on Pypy.
+Flexx actively supports Firefox, Chrome and (with minor limitations) MS Edge.

 Developers that want to run the tests need: